Please click on the links to access policies and planning

 - how they can get along and how they can disagree in a way that is helpful;

 - how they can be proud of their own national heritage and culture and, at the same time, deeply respectful of the heritage and culture of others;

 - how they can achieve more by coming together than staying apart

 For effective learning to take place we use a range of teaching methods.
 There are times when the teacher works with the whole class in a shared session and times when children work in small groups, in pairs or individually.
-Children may often apply their literacy and numeracy skills through areas of the IPC.
+Children may often apply their literacy and numeracy skills through other areas of the curriculum.

-All IPC units of work follow a process Entry Point (an exciting introduction), Knowledge Harvest (what do children already know about the theme), Explain the Theme (the ‘big idea’), Big Picture (subject knowledge for teachers), Research Activity (find out information), Recording Activity (children interpret the learning), Exit Point (celebrate learning with parents).
+All units of learning follow a process Entry Point (an exciting introduction), Knowledge Harvest (what do children already know about the theme), Explain the Theme (the ‘big idea’), Big Picture (subject knowledge for teachers), Research Activity (find out information), Recording Activity (children interpret the learning), Exit Point (celebrate learning with parents).